 Turns underlining on or off on text objects drawn after this command is issued:

-If the value of the bold parameter <lexp> is false (0), text underlining is turned off.
+If the value of the underline parameter <lexp> is false (0), text underlining is turned off.

 If the parameter value is true (not zero), drawn text will be underlined.